Quantum Haecceity: Symmetrization and exchange: some concerns

 Nevertheless, we do have some common ground in that I certainly agree that for a case in which the spin states of the two fermions could serve as persistent labels for the spatial states, as in the state which I will call $|\Psi_D\rangle$ (Bigaj's eq (8.14):

 we have effective distinguishability of the two fermions, and that is why there is no interference in that case (provided the system is subject to a trivial Hamiltonian.
-However, real fermions would not behave this way; more on this below)).\footnote{Significantly, for the case with interference present, Bigaj looks only at the spatial component of the state (his eqn.
-(8.10)), which implies that we are dealing with a case in which the spatial and spin degrees of freedom are mutually separable.
-Thus, each degree of freedom is subject to a symmetrized state.
-This form enforces spin correlations, which are the basis of exchange forces.}
+However, real fermions would not behave this way; more on this below)).\footnote{Significantly, for the case with interference present, Bigaj looks only at the symmetrized spatial component of the state (his eqn.
+(8.10)), which implies that we are dealing with a case in which the collective spatial and spin degrees of freedom can be factorized.
+In this case, each such collective degree of freedom is subject to a symmetrized state.
+The latter form forbids the persistent ``marking'' of the individual quantum spins by their spatial states characteristic of $|\Psi_D\rangle$ (under a trivial Hamiltonian) and instead reflects spin-spin interaction, which is the basis of exchange forces.
+Bigaj's presentation obscures this subtle but crucial point.}

 Regarding (2), I would note that one would not need symmetrization in this case--it brings in superfluous content that drops out.
 Specifically, if (for the spin-aligned case with trivial Hamiltonian) we simply use a product state as in the case for the ``distinguishable'' particles (his equation 8.5), we obtain the same probabilities, as is already shown by Bigaj.
 But the matter can be put more strongly: under the given scenario of a trivial Hamiltonian, arguably symmetrization is unphysical.
 As alluded to above, imposing a trivial Hamiltonian on this example actually eliminates the exchange effects (sometimes called exchange ``forces'') corresponding to symmetrization.
-This point has apparently not been noticed thus far, so it's worth elaborating.
+This crucial point has apparently not been noticed thus far, so it's worth elaborating.
 We turn to this issue in the next subsection.